-Once the Vertical, Horizontal and In/Out stops have all been entered the Spindle RPM and Feed Rate need to be entered.
+Once the Vertical Stops and Left/Right location stops have all been entered the Spindle RPM and Feed Rate need to be entered.
 This is done on the Set Zeros screen.
 Once this is done you can go to the Left and/ or Right Bore location screens and bore the cylinders.